Big Basin Redwoods State Park

 Planning and Preparing to Visit Big Basin

-Congrats on deciding to visit Big Basin!
+Deciding to visit Big Basin is a great decision.
 You're going to have a lot of fun.
 It's always good to be prepared, so let's go over a few things.

 If you'd like to camp in Big Basin, there are a couple options.
 You're going to reserve a tent spot or tent cabin.
-Reservations must be made 2 days ahead of arrival and can be made up to 7 months in advance.
+Reservations must be made at least 2 days ahead of arrival and can be made up to 7 months in advance.